alvarogirona/joe-prices/README.md

 If there is a related pair with a `primary_quote_asset` that is not an stable (i.e: Avax in Avalanche, WETH in arbitrum), then it searches for stable pairs for that asset and makes the required conversions between pairs to get the price.

+### Info about created pairs

+`JoePrices.Boundary.V2.PairInfoCache.PairsInfoFetcher` module serves as a cache for info about pairs (tokens, address, bin_step), which are used for finding the path to a stable coin and computing the price in $.

+This module loads all the pairs info from a json file (from `apps/joe_prices/priv/pairs`) to speed up app start.

+It also has methods for loading the price directly from the contracts `load_pairs_for_version(version, network)`.
+The json files come from the output of that method.

 ## Requirements

 Elixir and erlang have to be installed on your machine.